Challenges for property managers

 Disorganization

 A property manager can only take care of so much before it is up to those around them to fulfill their responsibilities.
 It may be very challenging to manage a schedule, whether it’s chasing down signatures from tenants or attempting to have documents approved by an owner.
-Additionally, a property manager depends on their staff to deliver necessary training, cutting-edge technology, and well-planned logistics.
+Additionally, property manager depends on their staff to deliver necessary training, cutting-edge technology, and well-planned logistics.

 Knowledge Up-keep